eclipse-opendut/opendut/.ci/deploy/localenv/ansible/README.md

         opendut-edge2:
           backend: opendut-backend1
           peer_id: "b4ade9ae-d2e4-46ac-84e5-2e7ef7aaca55"

-    all:
-      vars:
-        ansible_user: "root"
     ```

-3. Make sure you have entries in your SSH config for all the hosts declared in the inventory.yaml.
+3. Make sure you have entries in your SSH config for all the hosts declared in the `inventory.yaml`.

 4. Run the scripts like so:
    ```sh